-^{} Intermediate solutions A, B, C are prepared only to make IEC and are not used in the assay.
+Intermediate solutions A, B, C are prepared only to make IEC and are not used in the assay.

-^{} The concentration of nanoparticles should be equal to one assayed in a test-sample.
+The concentration of nanoparticles should be equal to those assayed in the testsample.
 You will need to prepare IEC for each nanomaterial dilution assayed in this test.